danctrl/danctrl/README.md

 ### I’m Dan 👋 — automation nerd, infra minimalist, and builder of things that (mostly) work.

 📚 Studying Business [@HWR Berlin](https://www.hwr-berlin.de)
-🔧 Currently building with Podman, Git, and Home Assistant
+🔧 Currently building with Podman, Hugo, and Home Assistant
 ⚙️ Automating life one YAML file at a time
 📦 Running a containerized homelab on RHEL
 🚌 Used to troubleshoot [@Apple](https://support.apple.com), learned to code [@Le Wagon](https://www.lewagon.com)